adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

 ``--`` and the short version of the keyword starts with a single ``-``.

-The purpose of having both long and short keywords is to provide descriptive keywords (i. e. "long" ones), but to allow experienced users an option of using the short ones.
+The purpose of having both long and short keywords is to provide descriptive keywords (i. e. "long" ones) and to allow experienced users an option of using the short ones.

-For example, assume that a script has a set of the arguments defined
+For example, assume that a set of arguments is defined for a script

 ==================== ============= ==============
 Long keyword         Short keyword Value